CIHR-Institute of Aging Betty Havens Prize for Knowledge Translation in Aging

-Successful applicants funded through this funding opportunity and any other persons working on the project must comply fully with the CIHR Funding Policies.
+Successful nominees who are funded through this funding opportunity and any other persons working on the project must comply fully with the CIHR Funding Policies.
 Policies and guidelines cover areas such as Applicant Responsibilities, Official Languages policy, Access to Information and Privacy Acts, and Acknowledgement of CIHR's Support.
 Successful applicants will be informed of any special financial requirements prior to the release of funds or when they receive CIHR's Authorization for Funding (AFF) document.

 Access to Information Act and Privacy Act, and the Personal Information Protection and Electronic Documents Act (PIPEDA)

 All personal information collected by CIHR about applicants is used to review applications, to recruit reviewers, to administer and monitor grants and awards, to compile statistics, and to promote and support health research in Canada.
 Consistent with these purposes, applicants should also expect that information collected by CIHR may be shared as described in the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations (COIC).